Teuthida255/Tethys/Calypso/README.txt

  -Intuitive system for designing FM instruments -Sample map support
- -Instrument macro support, allowing for parameter envelopes
+ -Instrument macro support, allowing for parameter envelopes -Saving and loading sound parameters

 Planned Features:
- -Saving and loading instrument data
  -Optimized sound code

 Although Calypso implements the SCSP-DSP's features to a small extent, the particular complexities of working with it (particularly within the confines of Calypso's narrow scope) mean that a full DSP test program will likely be a separate project.